sstzal/DiffTalk/Readme.md

 ```
 sh inference.sh
 ```
+## Weakness
+1. The DiffTalk models talking head generation as an iterative denoising process, which needs more time to synthesize a frame compared with most GAN-based approaches.
+This is also a common problem of LDM-based works.
+2. The model is trained on the HDTF dataset, and it sometimes fails on some identities from other datasets.
+3. When driving a portrait with more challenging cross-identity audio, the audio-lip synchronization of the synthesized video is slightly inferior to the ones under self-driven setting.
+4. During inference, the network is also sensitive to the mask shape in z_T , where the mask needs to cover the mouth region completely and its shape cannot leak any lip shape information.

 ## Acknowledgement
 This code is built upon the publicly available code [latent-diffusion](https://github.com/CompVis/latent-diffusion).
 Thanks the authors of latent-diffusion for making their excellent work and codes publicly available.